en flag +1 214 306 68 37

 AR store

 By arriving at the specified location, customers will be able to use their AR apps to see the items in the real world surroundings – just the way Pokémon GO players see a Pokémon.
-Yet, your customers won’t be ‘catching’ items but putting them in the cart.
-You can offer a generous discount though, to pay your customers back for the engagement.
+Yet, your clients won’t be ‘catching’ items but putting them in the cart.
+You can offer a generous discount though, to pay your clients back for the engagement.
 After all, such stores are primarily a marketing campaign that will certainly draw huge attention to your business.

 Retail store integration